KK Šentjur

 Košarkarski klub Šentjur (Šentjur Basketball Club), commonly referred to as KK Šentjur or simply Šentjur, is a basketball team based in Šentjur, Slovenia.
-The team currently competes in the Premier A Slovenian League.
+The team currently competes in the Slovenian First League, the top tier of Slovenian basketball.

 History

 The club was founded in 1969 as a basketball section of TVD Partizan.
 In the 2014–15 season, Šentjur won its first domestic title.
 Despite being ranked only fifth in the regular season, Šentjur upset Krka in the semifinals and beat Rogaška 3–1 in the finals.